Createdd/Writing/articles/TimeManagement.md

 ## The next months

 I will keep this schedule for the next 6 months and review it's fruits afterwards.
-In the time of writing I expect it to be a little bit too much pressure due to some exterior goals but I am happy to push my boundaries.
+In the time of writing I expect it to be a little bit too much pressure due to some deadlines but I am happy to push my boundaries.
 I already see the lack of "non-thinking time" or "relaxation time" to be a problem for the future.
 Especially when exams are coming I see the lack of breaks risky for achieving all goals.
 It will be a great experience to see how I react to the rise in pressure and obligations.

 The reason why I try to push the limits as much as possible is because I fortunately was able to experience great achievements in the past.
 It is really true: If you want to have results like nobody else has you have to do things differently than most people.